flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### InitiateDocumentVersionUpload
-### <p>Creates a new document object and version object.</p> <p>The client specifies the parent folder ID and name of the document to upload.
+<blockquote><p>Creates a new document object and version object.</p> <p>The client specifies the parent folder ID and name of the document to upload.
 The ID is optionally specified when creating a new version of an existing document.
 This is the first step to upload a document.
-Next, upload the document to the URL returned from the call, and then call <a>UpdateDocumentVersion</a>.</p> <p>To cancel the document upload, call <a>AbortDocumentVersionUpload</a>.</p>
+Next, upload the document to the URL returned from the call, and then call <a>UpdateDocumentVersion</a>.</p> <p>To cancel the document upload, call <a>AbortDocumentVersionUpload</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_